-The best trends are the ones that easily integrate into our regular routines and culture.
-In the case of marketing, two of the bigger digital trends currently making many “Cool Things in 2017” lists also appeared on past lists: Video and content marketing.
+The best digital marketing trends are the ones that easily integrate into our regular routines and culture.
+In the case of marketing, two of the bigger digital trends currently making many “Cool Things in 2022” lists also appeared on past lists: Video and content marketing.

 - Content Marketing.
 The story and how you put it in front of readers still reigns supreme, as product marketers seek new opportunities to show off what they’re doing and to bring fans/customers into the conversations.
 Gone are the choppy, random lists of keywords from the past or long paragraphs that filled pages but lacked structure.
 More marketers are now creating more bite-sized items that are easier to share on social media and keep visitors on site longer.
 They’re breaking up stories or photos into several smaller slideshow components which are great for shorter attention spans.
 Look for more bullet points of the highlights and highlights at the top of a story for those who may not read the whole thing.

 - Video.
 Snapchat used to be the prime place for short, customized videos and video filters.
 But now, the popularity of mobile devices, along with Snapchat’s success, have encouraged other providers to offer similar options.
 There’s no need for editing or pro filming skills either.
 Facebook Live gives anyone the power to share opinions or adventures.
 Instagram also allows people to record and broadcast Stories, which could be short videos or connected photos.
 These options appeal to advertisers: they’re short, inexpensive, easy to make, and people love them.